trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 regardless of the setting for ``<Project>_ASSERT_MISSING_PACKAGES``.

-Finally, ``<Project>_ENABLE_DEVELOPMENT_MODE=ON`` results in a number of checks for invalid usage of TriBITS in the project's ``CMakeList.txt`` files and will abort configure with a fatal error on the first check failure.
+Finally, ``<Project>_ENABLE_DEVELOPMENT_MODE=ON`` results in a number of checks for invalid usage of TriBITS in the project's ``CMakeLists.txt`` files and will abort configure with a fatal error on the first check failure.
 This is appropriate for development mode when a project is clean of all such invalid usage patterns but there are times when it makes sense to report these